valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 The newly created plugin class can not be used yet because Valtimo does not know how to create the new plugin.
 This problem is solved by creating a factory that extends the `PluginFactory` and registering it as a bean.
 The `create()` method has to be implemented to inject Spring beans or other objects that are necessary.
-This does not include plugin properties, those are set automatically.
+This does not include plugin properties, as those are set automatically.

 For example: